-Errors Cause Solution Although the fan speed is correct, The alarm limit is not correctly set.
-Change the alarm limit. an alarm is issued.
+Errors Cause Solutions Although the fan speed is correct, an alarm is issued.
+The alarm limit is not correctly set.
+Change the alarm limit.
 The oil quantity is too high or too low.
 Adjust the oil quantity.
 The sensor for the fan is defective.
 Replace the sensor.
 The fan speed cannot be reached.
 Insufficient oil volume despite correct setting of the hydraulic oil supply on the tractor.
 See "Adjusting the fan speed" "Adjusting the pressure relief valve on the fan".
-The lighting for road travel has a Lamp or lighting supply line is damaged.
-Replace the lamp. malfunction.
+The lighting for road travel has a Lamp or lighting supply line is Replace the lamp. malfunction. damaged.
 Replace the lighting supply line.
 The tramline counter is not The stop button is actuated.
 Switch off the stop button. working.
 An incorrect tramline rhythm is set.
 Set the required tramline rhythm.
 The working position sensor is defective.
 Replace the sensor.
 The spread rate deviates from the setpoint.
 Radar sensor not calibrated.
 The implement speed differs from the tractor GPS speed.
 Adjust the "Pulses per 100 m" calibration factor through the ISOBUS software.
 Moist seed Use dry seed.
 An implement with single-circuit hydraulic brake system is braked by the emergency brake.
-The spring cotter pin is in the horizontal brake position. ▶ see page 111
+The spring cotter pin is in the horizontal brake position. ► see page 107 The track marker overload safety was triggered The track marker has encountered a solid obstacle.
+The shear bolt is torn and the track marker folded to the rear. ► see page 107